robotology/visual-tactile-localization/README.md

 that transform the model (both mesh or point cloud depending on the type of file loaded with `FakePointCloud::loadObjectModel`) using the current pose set with `FakePointCloud::setPose`.

  ```
- void samplePointCloud(std::vector<Point> &cloud, const int &num_points);
+ void samplePointCloud(std::vector<Point> &cloud,const yarp::sig::Vector &obs_origin, const int &num_points);
  ```
-that create a point cloud by Disk Poisson sampling the whole surface of the object in the current pose set with `FakePointCloud::setPose`.
+that create a point cloud by Disk Poisson sampling the whole surface of the object in the current pose set with `FakePointCloud::setPose` and taking the points visible to the observer whose origin is at `obs_origin`.
 It requires a model of the object containing a triangular mesh and not a point cloud (i.e. a Vertex only model).

 ```
 void getPointCloud(std::vector<Point> &cloud);